Searching for a Shoreline

 \subsection{Linear Setting:\ Min-Max}

-Let $\gamma >1$.
-The one-dimensional analog of the logarithmic spiral $ r=e^{\kappa \theta }$ we study here is
+Let $\gamma>1$.
+The one-dimensional analog of the logarithmic spiral $r=e^{\kappa\theta}$ we study here is

 For lack of standard phraseology, we call this a \textbf{logarithmic coil}.
-Local maximum points occur at $(x,t)=(\gamma ^{2i},2i)$ where $i$ is an integer; local minimum points occur at $(x,t)=(-\gamma ^{2i-1},2i-1)$.
+Local maximum points occur at $(x,t)=(\gamma^{2i},2i)$ where $i$ is an integer; local minimum points occur at $(x,t)=(-\gamma^{2i-1},2i-1)$.

-Given a point $X>0$, the distance $\delta $ that the ship travels to reach $X $ is
+Given a point $X>0$, the distance $\delta$ that the ship travels to reach $X$ is

-where $\gamma ^{2i}<X\leq \gamma ^{2i+2}$, that is,
+where $\gamma^{2i}<X\leq\gamma^{2i+2}$, that is,

-Given a point $X<0$, the corresponding distance $\delta $ is
+Given a point $X<0$, the corresponding distance $\delta$ is

-where $\gamma ^{2i-1}<-X\leq \gamma ^{2i+1}$, that is,
+where $\gamma^{2i-1}<-X\leq\gamma^{2i+1}$, that is,

-Scaling as observed in Section 1 no longer works here:\ for the points $\pm 1 $, we have
+Scaling as observed in Section 1 no longer works here:\ for the points $\pm1$, we have

-which are not easily related to $\delta (X)$ and $\delta (-X)$.
-An analysis of $\delta (X)$ and $\delta (-X)$, which possess sizeable jump discontinuities at $\gamma ^{2i}$ and $-\gamma ^{2i-1}$, would seem to require different tools than before.
+which are not easily related to $\delta(X)$ and $\delta(-X)$.
+An analysis of $\delta(X)$ and $\delta(-X)$, which possess sizeable jump discontinuities at $\gamma^{2i}$ and $-\gamma^{2i-1}$, would seem to require different tools than before.
 Computer scientists traditionally normalize by $|X|$; see Figure 2 for a sample result.
-For more on the following theorem, see \cite{BN, Fra, Gal, AG, JS, LOS, HIKL, Sch}.\FRAME{ ftbpFUX}{5.7389in}{2.1292in}{0pt}{\Qcb{Graph of $\delta (X)/|X|$ for $\gamma =2.$}}{}{fig2.jpg}{\special{language "Scientific Word";type "GRAPHIC";maintain-aspect-ratio TRUE;display "USEDEF";valid_file "F";width 5.7389in;height 2.1292in;depth 0pt;cropleft "0";croptop "1.0006";cropright "0.9995";cropbottom "0";filename 'C:/FIG2.JPG';file-properties "XNPEU";}}
+For more on the following theorem, see \cite{BN, Fra, Gal, AG, JS, LOS, HIKL, Sch}.